ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 * Make sure you have your AWS credentials setup.
 Terraform will need this to setup the infrastructure in AWS.
 In your `.aws/credentials` file set up credentials for profile `sec-an` using `aws configure --profile=sec-an` - these credentials are used across terraform when building the platform.
 ### Shared Infrastructure
 * Start in the `securityanalytics-sharedinfrastructure` directory.

+#### Back-end Infrastructure
+* **You only need to do this once per group of terraform users - this infrastructure is shared across all users.**
-You will first need to create the back end infrastructure.
-Since S3 requires bucket names to be globally unique, you can either set an `s3_app_name` in an auto.tfvars file, or type it in when requested by terraform.
+* Since S3 requires bucket names to be globally unique, you can either set an `backend_bucket` in an auto.tfvars file, or type it in when requested by terraform.
 Remember this name as you'll be using it when building the rest of the platform.
-* Once you've done this you can then run terraform:
+   Once you've done this you can then run terraform:
 ```
 cd terraform_backend

 # you'll need to init whenever you add new providers in terraform
-terraform init -backend-config "bucket=<your_bucket_name>-terraform-state"
+terraform init
 # select your workspace
 terraform workspace new <your_workspace>
 terraform apply
 ```

+#### Per-user Infrastructure
-* Next do the same in the `infrastructure` directory of the Shared Infrastructure project:
+* Next build the infrastructure for your user, in the `infrastructure` directory of the Shared Infrastructure project:
 ```
-cd ../infrastructure
+cd infrastructure

 # you'll need to init whenever you add new providers in terraform
 # if prompted to migrate all workspaces to S3 then respond with 'yes'